ThomasSmithIRE/otp_omniscript/README.md

 # OTP by Email for Vlocity OmnniScript
-> Simple OTP by Email for embedding into OmniScripts.
+Simple OTP by Email for embedding into OmniScripts.

 ## Overview
 This is a node.js app generating a one time passcode and sending by Email using nodemailer.
 The intent for this app is to be used in a Vlocity OmniScript for user acknowledgement of document reviews.
 Current support for app runtime is local and Heroku only.

 Node version is specified but you may change from the [package.json][1].
 Build artifacts are ignored by version control using [.gitignore][2].
+OmniStudio tools are available in the [omnistudio][3] folder.

 ## Prerequisites
 We assume that you have: